 navy plane flies near USS Eisenhower in Gulf of

-Russia to supply fuel
+Russia to supply fuel rods for

 Iranian nuclear reactor at Bushehr

 attack the Bushehr reactor.
 According

 to Bolton, an Israeli

 strike at the Iranian reactor must come before the nuclear

 material is installed, otherwise, an attack could spread